giociudadano/VTuber-Rush/README.md

 1. Install the executable jar file located in the releases section of this page with version `v0.0.1-alpha.1`.

-2. Download the attached font `font.ttf`.
+2. Download and install the attached font `font.ttf`.

-3. Run the executable or by using `java -jar "Vtuber Rush!.jar"` in the command line.
+3. Download the attached level file `level.txt`, copy, and paste at location `C:\Users\%user%\VTuber Rush!`.
+If the directory is not found, create a new folder with the specified path or run the executable atleast once for the folder to be created.
 Have fun!

-### Optional Instructions

-__Installing a Preset Level__

-When first booting up the game, the user will have the option to create their own level in-game using the level editor.
-A preset level was also provided in this repo for the convenience of the user.

-1. Download the attached level file `level.txt`.

-2. Copy and paste at location `C:\Users\%user%\VTuber Rush!`.
-If the directory is not found, create a new folder with the specified path or run the executable atleast once for the folder to be created.
+3. Run the executable in the 'Desktop' or 'Downloads' folder by double-clicking the file or using `java -jar "Vtuber Rush!.jar"` in the command line.
 Have fun!

 ### Credits